 - Total: $309,950

-Truck Accident Lawyers that Can Represent You in Chicago!
+Truck Accident Lawyers That can Represent You in Chicago!

-If you fracture an arm, leg, or other bone in your body during a truck accident, then call the Rosenfeld Injury Lawyers to find out if you can recover for the pain and expense of the injury.
+If you fracture an arm, leg, or other bone in your body during a truck accident, then call the Rosenfeld Injury Lawyers LLC to find out if you can recover for the pain and expense of the injury.
 Our team has a proven record of obtaining recovery for victims and can quickly identify your rights to relief.
 Plus, we can work for you on contingency so that you only pay us if we win!
 To figure what you can get in court, call our offices and speak with someone from our team!

 If you would like to learn about other kinds of injuries sustained in Illinois truck accidents, then please read the following pages: